orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 * During the import, OrientDB's [`WAL`](http://orientdb.com/docs/last/Configuration.html#storageusewal) and [`WAL_SYNC_ON_PAGE_FLUSH`](http://orientdb.com/docs/last/Configuration.html#storagewalsynconpageflush
 ) are disabled, and OrientDB is prepared for massive inserts (_OIntentMassiveInsert_).

-* In case a node in Neo4j has no Label, it will be imported in OrientDB in the Class `GenericClassNeo4jConversion`.
+* In case a node in Neo4j has no _Label_, it will be imported in OrientDB into the Class _"GenericClassNeo4jConversion"_.

+* Starting from version 2.2.14, in case a node in Neo4j has multiple _Labels_, it will be imported into the `Class` _"MultipleLabelNeo4jConversion"_.
+Before 2.2.14, only the first _Label_ was imported.

+* List of original Neo4j _Labels_ are stored as properties in the imported OrientDB vertices (property: _"Neo4jLabelList"_).

+* During the import, a not unique index is created on the property _"Neo4jLabelList"_.
+This allows you to query by _Label_ even over nodes migrated into the single `Class` _"MultipleLabelNeo4jConversion"_, using queries like:
+`SELECT FROM V WHERE Neo4jLabelList CONTAINS 'your_label_here'` or the equivalent with the [MATCH](SQL-Match.md) syntax: `MATCH {class: V, as: your_alias, where: (Neo4jLabelList CONTAINS 'your_label'} RETURN your_alias`.

 * Original Neo4j `IDs` are stored as properties in the imported OrientDB vertices and edges (`Neo4jNodeID` for vertices and `Neo4jRelID` for edges).
 Such properties can be (manually) removed at the end of the import, if not needed.

-* During the import, an OrientDB index is created on the property `Neo4jNodeID` for all imported vertex `classes` (node's Labels in Neo4j).
+* During the import, an OrientDB index is created on the property `Neo4jNodeID` for all imported vertex `classes` (node's _Labels_ in Neo4j).
 This is to speed up vertices lookup during edge creation.
 The created indexes can be (manually) removed at the end of the import, if not needed.

-* In case a Neo4j Relationship has the same name of a Neo4j Label, e.g. "RelationshipName", the _Neo4j to OrientDB Importer_ will import that relationship into OrientDB in the class `E_RelationshipName` (i.e. prefixing the Neo4j's `RelationshipType` with an `E_`).
+* In case a Neo4j Relationship has the same name of a Neo4j _Label_, e.g. _"RelationshipName"_, the _Neo4j to OrientDB Importer_ will import that relationship into OrientDB in the class `E_RelationshipName` (i.e. prefixing the Neo4j's `RelationshipType` with an `E_`).

 * During the creation of properties in OrientDB, Neo4j `Char` data type is mapped to a `String` data type.